 Mixers.
 If your operation involves baking or bread making, a commercial mixer is a mandatory purchase.
 Just like slicers, it’s important to choose a mixer based on the volume of food you’ll need and how frequently the mixer will be in use.

 Ranges.
 If your commercial operation prepares food over an open flame, you’ll need a kitchen range.
 The range is the powerhouse of the kitchen, so it’s important to choose one that meets both your cooking and aesthetic needs.
 Like residential ranges, commercial units can be either gas or electric.
-If you’d prefer to have visual, responsive cooking experience, purchase a gas range.
+If you’d prefer to have a visual, responsive cooking experience, purchase a gas range.

 Ovens.
 Most, if not all, ranges come outfitted with an oven.
 If your operation centers around baked goods, it may be in your best interest to purchase a range with a convection oven setting.
 Unlike regular ovens, a convection oven has a fan and exhaust system that blows hot air around the food.
 They are an excellent appliance for roasting, toasting, making pies and cookies, or dehydrating.